 For the past 19 years, the Community Foundation of Howard County has participated in the Lilly Endowment Community Scholarship Program.
 With the 2017 awards, the total number of Lilly Endowment Community Scholarships awarded to Howard County residents is 43 with an approximate value of $3.4 million.
 View our past recipients

-The 2017 Lilly Endowment Community Scholarship deadline has passed.
+2018 Lilly Scholarship Deadline: Deadline has passed.